splunk/docker-logging-plugin/README.md

 # Splunk log driver

-Splunk log driver is a docker plugin that allows docker containers to send its logs directly to a Splunk driver.
+Splunk log driver is a docker plugin that allows docker containers to send its logs directly to a Splunk server.

 ## Getting Started

-You can build this project whereever Docker engine is installed to a pretty recent version (>1.3).
+You need to install a recent version of Docker Engine at least Docker Engine 1.12.
-Please, have a look at [Docker plugin documentation](https://docs.docker.com/engine/extend/#debugging-plugins)
+Please, have a look at [Docker plugin documentation](https://docs.docker.com/engine/extend/#debugging-plugins) for more information about Docker plugin.

 ### Prerequisites